 Scope of Work

-Ultimately, the message of this work will be intersectional, feminist and pro-choice.
+Ultimately, the message of this work will be intersectional and in support of comprehensive reproductive healthcare — especially abortion care.
 For that reason, it's important for all participants to be comfortable with their portrait being displayed in that light.

 Images and videos from this work may be exhibited publicly, online, in the media, in a gallery, in a book, and more.
 Although I believe that showing your face in a photograph can be a powerful statement, I have every intention of respecting your needs.
-If you’re concerned about sharing your identity in public, we can work together to reveal only that which you’re comfortable with.
+If you’re concerned about sharing your identity in public, we can work together to capture only what you’re comfortable with.

 If you have any questions or are interested in participating in this project, please feel free to reach me at email@example.com.